kubeflow/katib/examples/MinikubeDemo.md

 * Rerun a best trial.

 In Manual Suggestion, only one trial will be created in a studyjob.
-RequestCount and RequestNumber in yaml will be ignored.
+RequestCount and RequestNumber in yaml will be rewrited to 1.

 ## UI
 You can check your study results with Web UI.